-FLEET members will be provided with high quality training opportunities so that they become well-rounded researchers and be successful in whichever field they choose.
+FLEET members will be provided with high quality training opportunities so that they become well-rounded researchers so they can be successful in whichever field they choose.
 These training opportunities are targeted at Early Career Researchers (ECRs), including Higher Degree Research (HDR) students and postdoctorate fellows, but may also be offered to senior members if required.